becketalservices/beas-cnx-cloud/docs/AWS/chapter1.md

     4. Add additional permissions
 	5. choose IAM as service
     6. choose Write - PassRole as action
+    7. choose Read - GetRole as action
-    7. choose All resources in Resources
+    8. choose All resources in Resources
-    8. Review your policy, and give it a speeking name.
+    9. Review your policy, and give it a speaking name.
 2. Create a new IAM Role for your bastion host. (e.g. EKSManager)
     1. Choose EC2 as service.
     2. Select the following policies: